 Acclaimed for her sculpture, photography, and collage, Zvonar, a member of Port Moody Senior Secondary’s class of 1990, has exhibited extensively across Canada and internationally.
 Zvonar obtained her BFA from Emily Carr University of Art + Design in 2001.
 She has received such awards as the City of Vancouver Mayor’s Award for Emerging Visual Artist (2009), the Emily Award (2011), and the Shadbolt Foundation’s VIVA Award (2015).
 From 2012 to 2015, Zvonar held the post of City of Vancouver Artist in Residence.
 She was recently inducted into the Royal Canadian Academy of the Arts and shortlisted for the 2016 AIMIA, the photography prize of the Art Gallery of Ontario in Toronto.
 She is represented by Daniel Faria Gallery in Toronto and lives in Vancouver.

-Installation View, Elizabeth Zvonar: The Future is Coming Every Day, 2017, Photo: Rachel Topham Photography, Art Gallery at Evergreen
+All Images: Installation view of Elizabeth Zvonar: The Future is Coming Every Day, exhibition at the Art Gallery at Evergreen, 2017, Photo: Rachel Topham Photography.